UPDATED MAR 18, 2020

-One of the best parts about LA is that we are blessed with some truly beautiful green spaces and parks, the trick is knowing where to find them.
+LA is blessed with some truly beautiful green spaces and parks.
+The only trick is knowing where to find them.
 That’s where we come in.
-Here are the perfect spots to take a walk, disconnect, and breathe some fresh air.
+Here are the perfect spots to take a walk, disconnect, and breathe in some fresh air.

 Pack a lunch and head over to Kenneth Hahn State Recreation Area in Baldwin Hills — you’re going to want to stay all day.
-Green and lush, it’s one of the largest inner-city parks in LA.
+Green and lush, it’s one of the largest inner-city parks in LA totaling over 400 acres.
 And there’s so much to do!
 Fishing, hiking, barbecue pits, trails, and pretty much every type of sports court or field.
 Your only dilemma will be what to try first.

 Everyone knows that Griffith Observatory is awesome, but the observatory grounds are pretty darn cool in their own right.
+When you add up the terrain and park space, Griffith Park is the country's largest urban wilderness area with 4,210 acres.
 Did you know the beautiful green lawn is also a scale model of our solar system?
 It’s true — the center of the solar system is right in front of the North Doors, and you can explore outward from there.
 Once you’ve finished venturing into space, don’t forget to snap a few pictures of the amazing city views before heading inside to check out the observatory.

 With stunning views of LA and the Hollywood Sign, this cool little park in East Hollywood is the perfect spot to get away from it all.
 Picnic on the grass, take in some of the art, or watch one of the best sunsets the city has to offer.
 Fitt Tip: in the summer, get a group together for one of their weekly Barnsdall Friday Night Wine Tastings.
 Just make sure to snag tickets early — they sell out quick!

-A vibrant urban park in the heart of downtown, Grand Park is packed with things to see and do.
+A vibrant urban park in the heart of downtown, this 12 acre park is packed with tons of things to see and do.
 Bright pink benches, a giant fountain, and even a Starbucks in the park — what’s not to love?
 But the best part of Grand Park is that there’s almost always something going on: workout events, art shows, concerts, and food trucks.
 Lots of food trucks.

 Ever wanted to go back in time to Hollywood’s golden age?
 Well, a visit to Wattles Garden Park is probably about as close as you can get.
 The grounds of the Wattles Estate, on North Curson Ave., are lush and inviting.
-Enjoy the garden, the trails, and the peacefulness right in the heart of Hollywood.
+Enjoy the 50-acres of gardens, trails, and the peacefulness right in the heart of Hollywood.

 It’s hard to believe that this 6.2-acre park in Santa Monica was essentially a parking lot a few years ago.
 This urban oasis features extra-special touches like fountains, sculptures, and lily pads, making it the perfect little escape.
 The paths are great for running, and there are nice built-in dining areas for a lunch break.